takumusimwa-tr/mineguard/README.md

 Unplanned equipment failure in underground mining costs upwards of **$50,000/hour** in lost production.
-This project builds a production-grade predictive maintenance platform for a fleet of haul trucks, hydraulic drill rigs, and LHD loaders — the exact equipment I worked with as a Mining Engineer and Radiation Technician at Wireline Africa (Mozambique, 2023–2025).
+This project builds a production-grade predictive maintenance platform for a fleet of haul trucks, hydraulic drill rigs, and LHD loaders, the exact equipment I worked with as a Mining Engineer and Radiation Technician at Wireline Africa (Mozambique, 2023–2025).

 The system combines three real industrial datasets with a physics-based sensor simulator